 Since it’s close to the end of the year and your FSA/HSA/HRA funds will expire soon, we wanted to share some information about using insurance to purchase certain Kindred Bravely products (check out the collection here).

-We suggest that you contact your plan administrator before you purchase to find out what restrictions or specifications your plan may have, what your plan covers and at what cost to you, and what documentation you need to provide to receive approval for payment of these expenses as a qualified medical expense.
+We suggest that you contact your plan administrator before you purchase to find out what restrictions or specifications your plan may have, what your plan covers and at what cost to you, and what documentation you need to provide to receive approval for payment of these expenses as qualified medical expenses.

 While every insurance plan is different, these frequently asked questions will help you get a sense of options when it comes to using insurance to purchase Kindred Bravely products.